eConsent Initiative

 Workstreams

-- Database workstream provides a country-level overview on acceptance/ non-acceptance of various eConsent aspects, including exact concern in case of non-acceptance, in line with the model used
+- Database workstream defines a country-level overview on acceptance/non-acceptance of various eConsent aspects and rationale of non-acceptance.

 The outcome of the library, study docs and individual stakeholder workstreams will be combined in the practical guideline.